ictashik/OpenDataTagger/readme.md

+Below is the entire Markdown text enclosed in triple backticks.
+You can copy and paste this directly into your README.md file.

 # OpenDataTagger

 OpenDataTagger is an **AI-powered CSV tagging tool** built with Django.
 It allows users to upload CSV files, configure custom tagging prompts, and process data row-by-row using a local LLM (Llama3).
 The application provides real-time progress updates, detailed logs, and downloadable results—all wrapped in a modern, responsive UI powered by Tailwind CSS.